recruit-tech/location-state/packages/location-state-core/docs/API.md

 }
 ```

-`NavigationSyncer` is a `Syncer` that uses [Navigation API](https://github.com/WICG/navigation-api) to synchronize with history location.
-The constructor of `NavigationSyncer` must be passed an object equivalent to `window.navigation`.
+`Syncer` implementation that uses the [Navigation API](https://github.com/WICG/navigation-api) to synchronize with history location.

 #### Parameters